-Crosslines were collected, processed, and compared in accordance with Section 5.2.4.2 of the HSSD.
-To evaluate crosslines, a surface generated via data strictly from mainscheme lines and a surface generated via data strictly from crosslines were created.
-From the two surfaces, a difference surface (mainscheme - crosslines = difference) was generated (Figure 4), and is submitted in the Separates II Digital Data folder.
-Statistics show the mean difference between depths derived from mainscheme data and crossline data was 0.01 meters (with mainscheme being shoaler) and 95% of nodes falling within +/- 0.39 meters (Figure 5).
+Crosslines were collected, processed and compared in accordance with Section 5.2.4.2 of the HSSD, however, the requirement for crossline mileage to be approximately 4% of mainscheme mileage was not met.
+To evaluate crosslines, a surface generated via data strictly from crosslines were created.
+From these two surfaces, a difference surface (mainscheme - crosslines = difference surface) was generated (Figure 4), and is submitted in the Separates II Digital Data folder.
+Statistics show the mean difference between depths derived from mainscheme data and crossline data was -0.01 meters and 95% of nodes falling within +/- 0.13 meters (Figure 5).
 For the respective depths, the difference surface was compared to the allowable NOAA uncertainty standards.
-In total, 99.5+% of the depth differences between H13209 mainscheme and crossline data were within allowable NOAA uncertainties.
+In total, 100% of the depth differences between H13324 mainscheme and crossline data were within allowable NOAA uncertainties.

-Figure 4: Overview of H13209 crosslines
+Figure 4: Overview of H13324 crosslines

-Figure 5: H13209 crossline and mainscheme difference statistics
+Figure 5: H13324 crossline and mainscheme difference statistics